xunholy/k8s-gitops/docs/guides/sealed-secrets.md

 With a newly generated private key from sealed-secrets you will need to re-encrypt all of the existing required secrets.

-1. Create an alias for the CLI tool (*recommended*)
+Create an alias for the CLI tool (*recommended*)

 ```bash
 alias kubeseal='kubeseal --cert k8s/clusters/<cluster>/secrets/sealed-secret-public-cert.yaml --controller-name sealed-secrets --format yaml'
 ```

-2. Encrypt new kubernetes secret
+Encrypt new kubernetes secret

 ```bash
 kubeseal < secret.yaml > secret.encrypted.yaml
 ```

-3. Remove unencrypted secret
+Remove the unencrypted secret

 You must encrypt your secrets with the correct cluster public certificate.
 For more in-depth instructions the official docs can be found [here](https://github.com/bitnami-labs/sealed-secrets#overview)